Azure/aaz/Commands/workloads/sap-central-instance/_update.md

 # [Command] _workloads sap-central-instance update_

 Update the SAP Central Services Instance resource.
-This will be used by service only.
-PUT operation on this resource by end user will return a Bad Request error.
+This can be used to update tags on the resource.

 ## Versions